RegiStack/agents-identity-registry/README.md

-# Registack Agent Identity Hub
+# Registack Agent Identity Registry

-Registack Agent Identity Hub is a limited public repository for a narrow thesis: autonomous agents cannot be governed safely through policy, scanning, and runtime monitoring alone.
+Registack Agent Identity Registry is a limited public repository for a narrow thesis: autonomous agents cannot be governed safely through policy, scanning, and runtime monitoring alone.
 Those approaches may observe, restrict, or evaluate activity, but they do not by themselves establish what an agent is as a